eaton-lab/kmerkit/README.md

 #### 2. Amaranth palmeri & tuberculatus data
 - rerun this analysis using 15-mers, to get 2 kmer files (palmeri and tuberc)
-  - Trim reads (best to create streaming method in Kcount)
   - count kmers in each sample
   - group by M versus F/H
   - target kmers are in 'intersect' on male plants.